WillianVieira89/WillianVieira89/README.md

 :computer:Technologist in Systems Analysis and Development\
 :computer:I'm a front-end web developer\
 :house_with_garden: I'm from São Paulo, Brazil\
-:books: I am currently studying web and front-end development, HTML/CSS/Javascript\
+:books: I am currently Studying Python with a focus on Data Analysis
 :outbox_tray: 2021 Goals: Study, find a new job and contribute to the community.

 ## About me